-Pursuant to General Order 26-04, uniformed civilian employees hired after January 25, 1995, will not have tattoos/brands that a reasonable person would find offensive, such as tattoos/brands depicting or supporting criminal behavior, drug usage, nudity, profanity, promiscuity, subversive groups, bigotry, etc. Applicants will no longer be hired for uniform civilian positions if they have any tattoos/brands on the head, neck, hands, below the upper six-inch portion of the arms, or any other part of the body, which would be visible while in uniform.
-Radio Personnel will adhere to hair regulations pertaining to length, style, and color.
-Radio Personnel will adhere to restrictions that limit the type and style of jewelry displayed or discernable on other parts of the body.
-Radio Personnel will not wear any personal or elective item that has the potential to inhibit clear speech during routine and emergency situations.
+Pursuant to General Order 26-07, uniformed civilian employees hired after January 25, 1995, will not have tattoos or brands on the head, neck, hands, below the upper six-inch portion of the arms, or any part of the body which would be visible while wearing any official uniform or civilian attire.
+Uniformed civilian employees will not have tattoos or brands that a reasonable person would find offensive, such as tattoos or brands depicting or supporting criminal behavior, drug usage, nudity, profanity, promiscuity, subversive groups, bigotry, etc. Tattoos and/or brands on any part of a uniformed civilian's body will be completely covered and not visible while on duty, and all tattoos and/or brands in violation of this directive will be removed or altered to gain compliance, depending on the criteria, no later than six months after the date of employment.
+Failure to comply with this directive may result in termination of employment.
+Communications personnel will adhere to hair regulations pertaining to length, style, and color.
+Communications personnel will adhere to restrictions that limit the type and style of jewelry displayed or discernable on other parts of the body.
+Communications personnel will not wear any personal or elective item that has the potential to inhibit clear speech during routine and emergency situations.
 These items include, but are not limited to, tongue jewelry, studs, inserts or item associated with mouth and tongue piercing.